sai-ydev/mighty_iot/index.md

 ![]({{"/images/UV_Sensor_Sketch_bb.png"|absolute_url}})

-We will be using the [uifttt module](https://github.com/bibene/uifttt) to publish data to the webhook.
-In order to use the library, we need to send it to ESP8266.
-Then, we can trigger the webhook as follows:
+We can trigger the webhook as follows:

 ```
 import machine